bramvandenbussche/books/_posts/2018-05-16-Martha-Wells---All-Systems-Red.md

 published: 2017
 goodreads_id: 32758901

+categories: ["Science Fiction"]
-tags: ["Science Fiction", "Humor", "Short Story"]
+tags: ["Science Fiction", "Humor", "Short Story", "AI"]
 ---

 On the surface, this is a great little sci-fi novel about an AI-driven construct (half bot / half organic) working on a foreign planet, supporting a team of humans that are in over their heads.